wouterbulten/wouterbulten.github.io/_posts/recipes/2015-10-16-sous-vide-creme-brulee.md

 ### Step 1: Combine

 Combine the egg yolk, sugar, salt and vanilla.
-Wisk until smooth.
+Whisk until smooth.

 Heat the heavy cream in a small pot.
 Don't let it cook.
 A temperature around 70&deg;C is oke.